stefanct/zephyr-riscv/README.md

 ### Board default values

 If you modified parameters of the rocket configuration (eg. memory size), you may need to alter some of the board's default kernel configuration values.
-They are are mainly set in
+They are are set in
 - `boards/riscv32/zc706/zc706_defconfig`
 - `arch/riscv32/soc/riscv-privilege/zc706/Kconfig.defconfig.series`
+- `boards/riscv32/.broken/zc706/board.h`

 In addition, there are prj.conf files in every application dir to overwrite default values.
 This mechanism might be helpful, if you have multiple configurations of your rocket chip running on the same board.